U.S. News

 Stuart Cahill/MediaNews Group via Getty Images

-The mastermind behind the Varsity Blues scandal, which broke in 2019 and landed him in a federal prison camp for the past 16 months, spoke out for the first time in an unapologetic interview with the Wall Street Journal this week.
+The mastermind behind the Varsity Blues scandal, which broke in 2019 and landed him in a federal prison camp for 16 months, this week spoke out in an unapologetic interview with The Wall Street Journal.

-Singer is still finishing out his sentence at a halfway house near Los Angeles, but he is already laying the groundwork for his above-board foray back into the college admissions world.
+Singer is still finishing his sentence at a halfway house near Los Angeles, but he is already laying the groundwork for an above-board foray back into the college admissions world.

 ADVERTISEMENT